dszakallas/ldbc_snb_datagen_blogpost/readme.md

 # Benchmarks

-Benchmarks were carried out on AWS EMR.
+Benchmarks were carried out on AWS [EMR](https://aws.amazon.com/emr/).
 I decided to use [`i3.xlarge`](https://aws.amazon.com/ec2/instance-types/i3/) instances in the beginning because of their fast NVMe SSD storage and capable amount of RAM.

-There's a an application parameter `hadoop.numThreads` which controls the number of reduce threads in each Hadoop job for the MapReduce version, while in the Spark version, the number of partitions in the serialization jobs.
+The application parameter `hadoop.numThreads` controls the number of reduce threads in each Hadoop job for the MapReduce version, and the number of partitions in the serialization jobs, in the Spark one.
 I set this `n_nodes` in case of Hadoop as larger values caused the jobs to slow down.
 For the Spark however, increasing it to `n_nodes * v_cpu` yielded some speed.
 The MapReduce results as follows:

 | SF  | workers | Platform  | Instance Type | runtime (min) | runtime * worker/SF (min) |
 |-----|---------|-----------|---------------|---------------|---------------------------|